JuliaPy/SymPy.jl/examples/tutorial.md

 The `limit` function uses the [Gruntz](http://docs.sympy.org/latest/modules/series.html#the-gruntz-algorithm) algorithm.
-It is far more reliable then simple numeric attempts at integration.
+It is far more reliable then simple numeric attempts at limits.
 An example of Gruntz is the right limit at $0$ of the
 function:

 ```